bbauska/CAD101en/README.md

 Let us add a new file to the local repo.

-Using a text editor, create a new file \"browser-support.txt\".
+Using a text editor, create a new file &quot;browser-support.txt&quot;.

-Add \"Chrome, Firefox, Edge\" into the file.
+Add &quot;Chrome, Firefox, Edge&quot; into the file.

 Save the file.

 <h3>Exercise 4: Check the status</h3>

-Run \"git status\" to see info on the modified files.
+Run &quot;git status&quot; to see info on the modified files.

 Let us add the file for committing.

-Run \"git add browser-support.txt\"
+Run &quot;git add browser-support.txt&quot;

 <h3>Exercise 5: Commit the changes</h3>